It is prohibited to remove anything (rocks, wood, plants, animals etc.) from inside national parks or wildlife refuges.

 However if you have some beach glass or other garbage you’d like to keep as a souvenir we recommend putting it in your checked bags.

-It’s not clear why some items are being confiscated.
-Every confiscation reported has been from from carry on and every checked treasure has made it through.
+It’s not clear why some items are being confiscated but every confiscation reported has been from from carry on – every treasure in checked baggage has made it through.